-a) It dissolves of the oxides on the metal surface, which facilitates wetting by molten metal, and

-- b) Acts as an oxygen barrier by coating the hot surface, preventing its oxidation. - c) In some applications molten flux also serves as a heat transfer medium, facilitating heating of the joint by the soldering tool or molten solder. - d) It improves the fluidity of the metal and capillary action - e) Examples of flux are sodium carbonate, borax and ammonium chloride.
+- a) It dissolves of the oxides on the metal surface, which facilitates wetting by molten metal, and - b) Acts as an oxygen barrier by coating the hot surface, preventing its oxidation. - c) In some applications molten flux also serves as a heat transfer medium, facilitating heating of the joint by the soldering tool or molten solder. - d) It improves the fluidity of the metal and capillary action - e) Examples of flux are sodium carbonate, borax and ammonium chloride.

-Advantages of Gas Welding Disadvantages of Gas Welding It can be applied to a wide variety of manufacturing and maintenance situations Flame temperature is less than the temperature of the arc Rate of heating and cooling of weld deposit and job is slow Refractory metals (e.g. tungsten, molybdenum, tantalum etc.) and reactive metals (titanium and zirconium) cannot be gas welded.
+Advantages of Gas Welding Disadvantages of Gas Welding It can be applied to a wide variety of manufacturing and maintenance situations Flame temperature is less than the temperature of the arc Rate of heating and cooling of weld deposit and job is slow.
+Refractory metals (e.g. tungsten, molybdenum, tantalum etc.) and reactive metals (titanium and zirconium) cannot be gas welded.
 No electric current is required Gas flame takes a long time to heat up the metal than an arc Equipment is having less cost Heat affected zone is wider Operator is having better control because sources of heat and filler metals are separate Cost and maintenance of the welding equipment is low

-7. Differentiate between welding soldering and brazing.
-Explain the purpose and uses of the flux in case of gas welding.
+- 7. Differentiate between welding soldering and brazing.
+Explain the purpose and uses of the flux in case of gas welding. - \Differentiate between soldering and brazing.

-OR con

-Differentiate between soldering and brazing.
 Give their composition and uses.

-Write short notes on (i) Soldering

-(ii) Brazing

-(iii) Centrifugal casting

-(iv) Die casting process 2010-11,Sem-I

-Distinguish between welding, brazing and soldering processes.
+- \ Write short notes on (i) Soldering (ii) Brazing - (iii) Centrifugal casting - (iv) Die casting process 2010-11,Sem-l - \Distinguish between welding, brazing and soldering processes.
 Write about the importance of fluxes being used in welding.
-2009-10, Sem-I processes have some advantages over welding process.
-These can join the metal having poor weld-ability, dissimilar metals, very less amount of heating is needed.
-The major disadvantage is joint made by soldering and brazing has low strength as compared to

-Explain soldering process, How it differs from brazing and welding?
+2009-10, Sem-I - \ Explain soldering process, How it differs from brazing and welding?
 Write the uses of soldering and brazing.

 Soldering and brazing provide permanent joint to metal pieces.
 Soldering and brazing process lie in between fusion welding and solid state welding.
-These

-Joints made by welding.
+These processes have some advantages over welding process.
+These can join the metal having poor weld-ability, dissimilar metals, very less amount of heating is needed.